Enzo Maresca: Chelsea given permission by Leicester to speak to Italian over head coach role

-Chelsea given permission by Leicester to speak to their head coach Enzo Maresca over becoming new Blues boss; Chelsea co-sporting directors Paul Winstanley and Laurence Stewart will fly to Marbella for face-to-face talks with Maresca; appointment could be made in next few days
+Chelsea given permission by Leicester to speak to Enzo Maresca over vacant head coach job; Chelsea co-sporting directors Paul Winstanley and Laurence Stewart have flown to Marbella for face-to-face talks with the Italian; appointment could be made in next few days

-Chelsea have been given permission by Leicester to speak to their head coach Enzo Maresca over succeeding Mauricio Pochettino at Stamford Bridge.
+Chelsea are "progressing well" in talks with Enzo Maresca as they look to make the Leicester boss their new head coach.

-Chelsea co-sporting directors Paul Winstanley and Laurence Stewart will fly to Marbella for face-to-face talks with Maresca.
+Chelsea co-sporting directors Paul Winstanley and Laurence Stewart are in Marbella for face-to-face talks with Maresca.

+Maresca is excited about the prospect of becoming Chelsea head coach, but wants to make sure everything is done in the right way and Leicester City receive the respect they deserve.

+The Italian's release clause at the King Power Stadium is understood to be between £8m and £10m, with an agreement between the clubs expected to be straightforward if Chelsea meet the clause.

+He is grateful to the Leicester owners for giving him the opportunity to manage such a great club and if he leaves, he wants to make sure he maintains good relations with the fans and everyone at the club.

-The Blues have been impressed by the depth and breadth of the Italian's knowledge about their squad in talks with his representatives, and are impressed by his single-minded focus on the way Chelsea want to play and his desire for the job.
+The Blues have been impressed by the depth and breadth of Maresca's knowledge about their squad in talks with his representatives, and are impressed by his single-minded focus on the way Chelsea want to play and his desire for the job.

+The details of any potential move still need to be agreed - compensation, personal terms and the make-up of backroom staff who could move with Maresca.
+The overall process is likely to take a few days before completion.

 The 44-year-old's obsession with possession and positional play has made him the leading candidate to replace Pochettino.